gbpadovan/matchgenius.app/README.md

 * Voting system for message quality
 * Documents for longer content
 * Subscription management tables (Products, Prices, Subscriptions)

+#### Row-Level Security (RLS) Policies

+The Supabase database implements comprehensive Row-Level Security (RLS) policies to ensure data privacy and security:

+* **Users Table**:
+  * Users can only view and update their own profile data
+  * New user records can be created during the sign-up process

+* **Chats Table**:
+  * Users can only view, update, and delete their own chats
+  * Public chats are visible to all users through a specific policy
+  * Insert operations verify the user_id matches the authenticated user

+* **Messages Table**:
+  * Users can only view messages in their own chats
+  * Messages in public chats are visible to all users
+  * Users can only insert messages into chats they own

+* **Votes Table**:
+  * Users can view votes on their own messages
+  * Votes on public chat messages are visible to all users
+  * Users can only insert, update, and delete their own votes

+* **Documents Table**:
+  * Users can only view, create, update, and delete their own documents
+  * All operations verify the user_id matches the authenticated user

+* **Subscriptions Table**:
+  * Users can only view their own subscription information
+  * Only the service role can manage (insert/update/delete) subscriptions

+These RLS policies are enforced at the database level, providing an additional layer of security beyond application-level controls.

 ### API Endpoints